robbie-hatley/robbie-hatley/README.md

 I have a smattering of experience in Python and Raku, though I'm rusty at those.

 Languages I'd like to learn in the future include Rust and Lisp.

+# Contact Info:

+To contact me, send me an email at "Hatley.Software@gmail.com".

 <!---
 robbie-hatley/robbie-hatley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.